• Skip to primary navigation

 • 6-8 cups baby romaine or mixed baby greens

-• 3 small naval oranges, segmented, peel and white pith removed.
+• 3 small navel oranges, segmented, peel and white pith removed.

 Instructions

-1. Make the Vinaigrette: Bring 1 cup of orange juice to a boil in a small saucepan.
+1. Bring 1 cup of orange juice to a boil in a small saucepan.
 Remove from heat and stir in cranberries.
 Leave the cranberries to soften in the juice for 30 minutes.
 Drain and set aside.
-Soaking liquid is not needed.
-Whisk ¼ cup orange juice, 2 tbs vinegar, 2 tsp orange zest, ½ tsp salt and ⅛ tsp pepper in a small bowl.
-Slowly pour in 3 tbs olive oil while whisking.
-Add the soaked cranberries.
+The soaking liquid is not needed for this recipe.

-2. Assemble the Salad Just before serving, toss orange segments in a small bowl with 2 or 3 tablespoons of dressing.
-Put greens in a large bowl and toss with the rest of the dressing.
+3. To assemble the salad, put the orange segments into a small bowl with 2 tablespoons of the dressing and toss.
+Put greens into a large bowl and toss with the rest of the dressing.
 Divide greens between 6 plates.
-Add orange segments and toasted pecans.
-Enjoy!
+Arrange orange segments and toasted pecans on top of the greens and serve.

 Notes

-How To Toast Pecans: Spread pecans out in a single layer on a baking tray and toast in the middle of a preheated 350º oven for 6-8 minutes.
+Here's a great way to toast pecans.
+Spread pecans out in a single layer on a baking tray and toast them in the middle of a preheated 350º oven for 6-8 minutes.

 • Prep Time: 40 mins